healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/foodsaver/foodsaver-compact-vs-0160.md

 The FoodSaver VS-0160 is mostly made of plastic, which keeps it both affordable and lightweight.
 However, the top piece has a metallic sheen, which gives it a premium appearance and feel despite the price tag.

-Inside the sealer, the vacuum channel is protected by a green plastic bar.
-We strongly recommend keeping this bar and putting it back into the vacuum channel when the sealer is not in use.
-It’ll keep dust from building inside the sealer while it’s in storage.
+Inside the sealer, you’ll find a green removable drip tray made from bright green plastic.
+Slotted right into the vacuum channel, it’ll help catch excess moisture when you’re vacuum-packing particularly moist or juicy food.
+When the sealer’s not in use, the bar also doubles as a dust shield for the vacuum channel.

 At the bottom, the vacuum sealer has grippy feet to prevent it from sliding, even on wet countertops